Data Protection: Stretching Beyond the Data Security Horizon

 RTO is the time taken for a business to restore operations after a disaster.
 To keep your RTO to a minimum, look for advanced software.
 Loaded with intuitive features, these solutions can help you bring your RTO down to as low as one minute per machine.

-Agnostic, in IT context, means any solution that is interoperable among different systems.
-When choosing a service provider, make sure they provide storage agnostic solutions, which will help you avoid the headache of maintaining parity between their and your processes.
+In an IT context, agnostic refers to any solution that is interoperable between different systems.
+When choosing a service provider, make sure they provide storage-agnostic solutions.
+This will help you avoid the headache of maintaining parity between their processes and yours.

 Testing and Failback